-Over time, consumer behavior has shifted from the traditional purchasing mediums to adapt to the digital advancements that start with a website - the main marketing asset.
-By partnering with the best SEO companies, a business can get an optimized website and can rank higher on Google SERPs.
-Google Analytics helps analysts to track visitor engagement, provide an overview of all channels, measure the results of individual marketing campaigns in real-time, compare the data to earlier periods, etc. As mentioned in the previous part of the Google Analytics Metrics Research, GoodFirms surveyed 80+ Marketing Experts worldwide to discover the most important metrics that businesses must analyze to have an extensive understanding of the visitors on their website.
+Regardless of the industry, a business's online presence has a massive impact on its success.
+With proper SEO techniques, an organization can optimize its website and rank higher on Google SERPs.
+Google Analytics helps analysts track visitor engagement, provide an overview of all channels, measure the results of individual marketing campaigns in real-time, compare the data to earlier periods, etc. As we have mentioned in the previous part of the research, GoodFirms surveyed 80+ Marketing Experts worldwide to discover the most important Google Analytics metrics that businesses must analyze to have an extensive understanding of the visitors on their website.

 Equally Important 10 More Google Analytics Metrics